 - Baby monitors for dementia patients

-- Movement sensors for the elderly
+- Movement sensors and wearable devices

-When Dad lived alone and was not in the best of health, we wanted to get a remote monitor for him that would work no matter where he was and what he was doing in the house.
+When Dad lived alone, he was not in the best of health.
+We wanted to get a remote monitor for him that would work no matter where he was as he went through his daily routines.
 It needed to detect falls and let us keep up with his whereabouts.

 Best Buy Discounting Amazon Echo Show 5!

-Aging At Home Technology: Monitoring Elderly Parents Remotely
+Monitoring Elderly Parents Remotely

-Remote monitoring technology actually began with baby monitors, but today it helps adult children and caregivers see, hear and respond to the needs of their elderly parents while they are working, at school, or taking care of their children.
+Today these monitors help adult children and caregivers to see, hear and respond to the needs of their elderly parents.
+This can be done while they are working, at school, or taking care of their children.

 Types Of Remote Monitoring Systems For Elderly

-Grandparent monitors are passive monitoring systems that can track the movements and activities of an elderly loved one 24/7.
+Grandparent monitors are are passive monitoring systems that can track the movements and activities of an elderly loved one 24/7.

 These monitors are also capable of detecting falls, checking indoor temperatures, and helping shut-in seniors communicate with their family.
 Daily monitoring is done through user-friendly smartphone apps.